 SECTION 6.
 PROCEDURES FOR REQUESTING REASONABLE ACCOMMODATION.

 b.
-Qualified applicants with disabilities must submit requests to the human resource officer at a reasonable time prior to the occasion for which the accommodation is needed.
+Qualified applicants with disabilities must submit requests to the human resource officer at a reasonable time prior to the occasion (absent extenuating circumstances) for which the accommodation is needed.

-e. the date of the request and signature of the requestor.
+d. the date of the request and signature of the requestor where applicable.

 SECTION 7.
 COMPLIANCE.